Tambourine Bay: Terrestrial

 Due to the bay's highly urbanised surroundings, only a select few terrestrial animals inhabit the area.
 Typically, they are docile and nocturnal to contend with the dense human population regularly encroaching on the ecosystem.
-The Common Ringtail Possum (Pseudocheirus peregrinus), a nocturnal Australian marsupial feeds on a variety of leaves and sap available in Tambourine Bay's eucalyptus trees.
-Similarly, the Grey-headed Flying-fox (Pteropus poliocephalus) thrives in the river systems around Sydney harbour, capitalising on the nutrient dense coastal fruits and seeds when feeding at night.
+The common ringtail possum (Pseudocheirus peregrinus), a nocturnal Australian marsupial, feeds on a variety of leaves and sap available in Tambourine Bay's eucalyptus trees.
+Similarly, the grey-headed flying fox (Pteropus poliocephalus) thrives in the river systems around Sydney harbour, capitalising on the nutrient dense coastal fruits and seeds when feeding at night.

 Invasive

 Similar to the broader Sydney region, invasive species continue to threaten the already fragile natural ecosystems among the urbanised city.
-The European Rabbit (Oryctolagus cuniculus) that populates much of the Riverview peninsula included Tambourine Bay is classified as one of the ‘top five widespread terrestrial pest animals that threaten native fauna and flora’ (Coutts-Smith et al. 2007).
-As a grazing herbivore, the European Rabbit consumes native flora in any stage of growth, disrupting the cycle of germination for many species.
-The rabbits’ burrowing behaviours further disturbs native flora species, as deep roots can be destroyed and soil moisture around ideal growing positions can be altered.
-Another invasive species of fauna prevalent in many environmental areas in Tambourine Bay is the Common or Indian Myna (Acridotheres tristis).
-This small sparling species closely resembles the Noisy Miner (Manorina melanocephala), a native Australian bird that is regularly pressured to compete with the more aggressive introduced Common Myna.
-According to the Lane Cove Council, Common Myna birds ‘take over tree hollows and plug up nest sites they are not using, forcing possums and birds out and ejecting nestlings and eggs from their nests.’
+The European rabbit (Oryctolagus cuniculus) that populates much of the Riverview peninsula including Tambourine Bay is classified as one of the "top five widespread terrestrial pest animals that threaten native fauna and flora".
+As a grazing herbivore, the European rabbit consumes native flora in any stage of growth, disrupting the cycle of germination for many species.
+The rabbits' burrowing behaviours further disturbs native flora species, as deep roots can be destroyed and soil moisture around ideal growing positions can be altered.
+Another invasive species of fauna prevalent in many environmental areas in Tambourine Bay is the common myna or Indian myna (Acridotheres tristis).
+This small sparling species closely resembles the noisy miner (Manorina melanocephala), a native Australian bird that is regularly pressured to compete with the more aggressive introduced common myna.
+According to the Lane Cove Council, common myna birds "take over tree hollows and plug up nest sites they are not using, forcing possums and birds out and ejecting nestlings and eggs from their nests".
 In efforts to prevent further damages caused by the bird, an eradication program has been established around Lane Cove Plaza as a measure of reducing numbers in the broader area.

 Water quality

-According to the State of Beaches 2017-2018 Sydney Region, water quality in Tambourine Bay is rated good.
+According to the State of the beaches 2017-2018 Sydney Region, water quality in Tambourine Bay is rated good.
 Assessment of the bay's water has been conducted from December 2015 to April 2018.
 Over this monitoring period, the beach grade status has improved as levels of enterococci decrease steadily.
 Levels of the enterococcus bacteria are low enough in the bay so that swimming is suitable most of the time.
 However, after rain "potential faecal contamination from stormwater and discharge from the Lane Cove River" exceeds the safe swimming limit.